seviru/eunice_challenge/README_challenge.md

 - I added the table creation as an init script for the sake of simplicity.
 If this was a real application looking to scale, I would use something like alembic to separate between DDLs and DMLs, while also having the database version control by having the up revisions and down revisions.
+- On the coindesk pages retriever, I decided to go with the one that retrieves the articles following the current structure of the page by date, since ensuring the opposite is pretty heavyweight (parse all links and order them).
+If in the future this changes, we can just change this part of the code since the retrieval is not coupled with anything else.
+- Also, for the sake of simplicity, I decided to only retrieve english articles.
+- Also, since I caught the API call to retrieve the news, I think It's more sustainable to crawl the direct API call than to do the content returned.
+Sadly, when I want the full information of the new (like the content) I have to acces the HTML since It is what is returned from the backend (or at least I didn't catch the API call).